 You could also buy a phone stand explicitly designed for this purpose.
 If you want a vertical camera, then you have LOTS of options as there are many products made for live streaming videos, many of which have a ring-light and phone holder together.

-One of my co-workers recommends this one, but if you search for “selfie ring light” you’ll get lots of options.
+If you search for “selfie ring light” you’ll get lots of options.

 There are also several “gooseneck mount phone holders” that can put the camera at a variety of angles, but since these are often designed as bedside phone holders for browsing or streaming, they tend to angle the phone’s screen mostly vertical.